robertozanchi/enron-data-ml/README.md

 I tested the effect of the new feature ```total_compensation``` on the final algorithm performance.
 I found that Naive Bayes classification using the top 5 SelectKBest features including ```total_compensation``` scored lower in accuracy, precision and recall than when using the top 5 existing features.
+So I decided not to include ```total_compensation``` in the final feature set.

 ```
 GaussianNB()